 The most frequently occurring (≥5% of patients) adverse reactions were all in the gastrointestinal disorders system organ class.

 Tabulated list of adverse reactions

 In parallel design studies involving 244 haemodialysis patients with treatment duration of up to 54 weeks and 97 peritoneal dialysis patients with treatment duration of 12 weeks were conducted.

 Adverse reactions from these studies (299 patients), from uncontrolled clinical trials (384 patients), and that were spontaneously reported from post-marketing experience are listed by frequency in the table below.
 The reporting rate is classified as very common (≥1/10), common (≥1/100 to <1/10), uncommon (≥1/1,000 to <1/100), rare (≥1/10,000 to <1/1,000), very rare (<1/10,000), not known (cannot be estimated form the available data).

 Immune system disorders

-Diarrhoea, dyspepsia, flatulence, abdominal pain
+Diarrhoea, dyspepsia, flatulence, upper abdominal pain, constipation

 Skin and subcutaneous tissue disorders